-This has generally been attributed to the advent of low flow dual flush toilets especially the 4.5/3 litre toilet suites.
+This has generally been attributed to the advent of low-flow dual flush toilets, especially the 4.5/3 litre toilet suites.

 Your house drain that connects to the sewer was designed when water flows were much more substantial than they are now.
-Traditionally a toilet flush was 11 litres and this flow was supplemented by inflows from the bathroom, kitchen and laundry.
-Prior to legislative changes in 2007 a shower deluged you with a flow of 25 litres per minute now that is 9 litres.
-Taps in the remainder of the house all had substantial flow rates of 20 – 25 litres per minute but now that is 6 litres per minute.
+Traditionally a toilet flush was 11 litres, and this flow was supplemented by inflows from the bathroom, kitchen and laundry.
+Prior to legislative changes in 2007, a shower deluged you with a flow of 25 litres per minute now that is 9 litres.
+Taps in the remainder of the house all had substantial flow rates of 20 – 25 litres per minute, but now that is 6 litres per minute.

 Consequently, it made sense that the 70% reduction in water flows was the cause of this rapid increase in blocked drains.
 Naturally, this made complete sense in homes and business premises that were new or had upgraded their taps and toilets.
-But why were we seeing an increase where no such upgrades had occurred.
-Over the last year, Whywait Plumbing Services like many other plumbing companies began noticing when undertaking a CCTV survey of a drain, large clumps of toilet paper that had not broken down in the water.
+But why were we seeing an increase where no such upgrades had occurred?
+Over the last year, Whywait Plumbing Services, like many other plumbing companies, began noticing, when undertaking a CCTV survey of a drain, large clumps of toilet paper that had not broken down in the water.

 This issue with toilet paper has now reached a point where the National Plumbing Regulators have had a NATA laboratory undertaking research on the varying degrees of toilet paper quality and its influence on flow performance down a drain.
 Results to date are concerning as over 20 commercially available toilet paper brands were evaluated in full performance testing.
-There were an excessive number of these toilet papers whose performance in poor break down in water can potentially cause more blockages than others.
+There were an excessive number of these toilet papers whose performance in the poor break down in water can potentially cause more blockages than others.

 So next time when you pick up that packet of toilet paper that is on special in the supermarket just have a look to see where it is manufactured or you may unknowingly be purchasing a blocked drain at the same time.